'Hello' from Peter Cummings, Head of Senior School

 |Group A - Compulsory Core Subjects||Group B - Elective Subjects (choice of two)|

-In Years 11 and 12, students are offered a broad choice of subjects.
+In Year 12, students are offered a broad choice of subjects.

 |Authority* Subjects||Authority-registered^ Subjects|